Harry Golden was a blogger “ahead of his time…”

 And he wrote books, including For 2 Cents Plain, as seen at right.

-So basically, Harry was a prototype of today’s blogger.
+Harry was a prototype of today’s blogger.
 (See Great but Forgotten: “If Golden were writing today, The Carolina Israelite would be done as a blog.”)
-Meaning that if he had such a blog, he too would have a link titled, FOR A BOOK VERSION…
+I hope this blog will be – in part – an homage to Harry.

-And here’s an interesting sidenote: Golden lost his job in the Wall Street Crash of 1929 and was later “convicted of wire fraud, for which he spent five years in prison.”
+But first an interesting sidenote: Golden lost his job in the Wall Street Crash of 1929 and was later convicted of wire fraud, “for which he spent five years in prison.”
 It was only years later – in 1974 – that President Richard Nixon “pardoned him for his embezzlement rap.”
-(See Carolina Israelite | NCpedia.)
+(Carolina Israelite | NCpedia.)

 But we digress…